Parent Welcome Booklet

 Administering Medication to Children:

-It is the policy of Discovery Playhouse that in order for us to administer medication to a child the medication must be in its original packaging.
+It is the policy of Discovery Playhouse that for us to administer medication to a child the medication must be in its original packaging.
 From the packaging, Discovery must be able to confirm the medication name, Rx Number or DIN Number, and the person prescribed for.
 Parents will complete a Medication Consent Form giving us authorization to administer the dosage prescribed.

 *In case of a medical emergency, it is necessary for the Centre to have on file each child’s Care Card Number, and the name and telephone number of both their family physician and dentist.